 6. 1978.
 Ruthless Rhymes label, new insert titled THE BEATLES CHRISTMAS ALBUM, black (possibly also colored) vinyl.

-7. November, 1981.
+7. November, 1981 and subsequent years.
 Counterfeit copy of FROM THEN TO YOU.
 The stampers for this issue were cut on November 10, 1981.
-Yellow labels with title or blank white labels.
+Yellow labels with title or "dog & gun" labels, or blank white labels for later pressings.

 9. 1986.
 BoxTop Records, colored (possibly also black) vinyl, blank or colored TMOQ labels, rubber stamped cover titled COMPLETE CHRISTMAS COLLECTION with a photograph pasted on front.
 New mothers were cut from the masters on March 21st, 1986, a sound test was performed on March 24th and the stampers were cut on March 25th.
 300 copies on colored vinyl, with colored TMOQ label, titled THE BEATLES CHRISTMAS ALBUM were included in the 8 LP box FROM THE VAULTS.

 INTEREST.
 Now that the Christmas records are officially released (and generally still available), the main interest of these releases is for collectors.
 The value depends on the issue (*** for the first issue and the rare version on multicolor vinyl, less for the others), the cover and the colored or black vinyl.
 The Box Top series is a nice 1986 collection of repressings of all the available stampers of the TMOQ group and related companies and as such it has a good interest, particularly for the copies in colored vinyl with the TMOQ label. ***/**/*

 THE JAPANESE RELEASES

 In 1975 JL Records counterfeited the first TMOQ issue, with printed cover reproducing the original rubber stamp and the pig sticker, counterfeited labels similar to those of the original release, printed matrix JL 1002 1 / JL 1002 2.